 State and Local Government Workers

-Workers at state and local government agencies are not covered by federal OSHA, but have OSH Act protections if they work in those states that have an OSHA-approved State Plan.
-OSHA rules also permit states and territories to develop plans that cover only public sector (state and local government) workers.
+Workers at state and local government agencies are not covered by OSHA, but have OSH Act protections if they work in those states that have an OSHA-approved State Plan.
+OSHA rules also permit states and territories to develop plans that cover state and local government workers only.
 In these cases, private sector workers and employers remain under federal OSHA jurisdiction.

 OSHA monitors and evaluates State Plans annually through the Federal Annual Monitoring Evaluation (FAME) process.
 This process is used to: determine whether the State Plan is continuing to operate at least as effectively as OSHA, track a State Plan's progress in achieving its strategic and annual performance goals, and ensure that the State Plan is meeting its mandated responsibilities under the Act and other relevant regulations.
 Recent and archived FAME reports for each State Plan can be found here.